cabforum/smime/SBR.md

 ### 3.1.4 Rules for interpreting various name forms

 In cases where names use diacritics or other characters that are not supported by Relying Party applications, the CA SHOULD define substitution rules in its CP and/or CPS.
-For example:
+For example, regardless of capitalization:

 *  Accent characters MAY be represented by their ASCII equivalent.
-For example é, è, à, or ç MAY be represented by e, e, a, or c.
+For example é, à, í, ñ, or ç MAY be represented by e, a, i, n, or c.
 *  Umlaut-accented characters such as ä, ö, ü MAY be represented by either ae, oe, ue or a, o, u.

 ### 3.1.5 Uniqueness of names